-The Compensation Committee discharges the responsibilities of our board of directors relating to the compensation of our executive officers, including the Named Executive Officers.
-The Compensation Committee has overall responsibility for overseeing our compensation and benefits policies generally, overseeing, evaluating, and approving the compensation plans, policies, and programs applicable to our CEO as well as our other executive officers, overseeing, evaluating, and recommending to our full board of directors for approval compensation plans and arrangements for the non-employee members of our board of directors, determining and overseeing the process of evaluating our CEO's performance, and overseeing the preparation of, reviewing, and approving this Compensation Discussion and Analysis.
+The compensation committee discharges the responsibilities of our board of directors relating to the compensation of our executive officers, including the Named Executive Officers.
+The compensation committee has overall responsibility for overseeing our compensation and benefits policies generally, overseeing, evaluating, and approving the compensation plans, policies, and programs applicable to our CEO as well as our other executive officers, overseeing, evaluating, and recommending to our full board of directors for approval compensation plans and arrangements for the non-employee members of our board of directors, determining and overseeing the process of evaluating our CEO's performance, and overseeing the preparation of, reviewing, and approving this Compensation Discussion and Analysis.

-With respect to our CEO, the Compensation Committee sets, and with respect to our other executive officers, the Compensation Committee reviews and approves their:
+With respect to our CEO, the compensation committee sets, and with respect to our other executive officers, the compensation committee reviews and approves their:

-- annual base salaries;

-- annual cash bonuses;

-- long-term incentive compensation;

-- employment agreements (including post-employment compensation arrangements); and

-- other compensation, perquisites, and other personal benefits, if any.
+- annual base salaries; - annual cash bonus opportunities and payments; - long-term incentive compensation; - · employment agreements (including post-employment compensation arrangements); and other compensation, perquisites, and other personal benefits, if any.

-The Compensation Committee's practice of developing and maintaining compensation arrangements that are competitive includes a balance between hiring and retaining the best possible talent and maintaining a reasonable and responsible cost structure.
+The compensation committee's practice of developing and maintaining compensation arrangements that are competitive includes a balance between hiring and retaining the best possible talent and maintaining a reasonable and responsible cost structure.

-Role of Chief Executive Officer and Other Members of Our Management Team
+Role of Chief Executive Officer and Members of Our Management Team

-In discharging its responsibilities, the Compensation Committee works with members of our management team, including our CEO.
-The management team assists the Compensation Committee by providing information on company and individual performance, market data, and management's perspective and recommendations on compensation matters.
-The Compensation Committee solicits and reviews our CEO's recommendations and proposals with respect to adjustments to annual cash compensation, long-term incentive compensation opportunities, program structures, and other compensation-related matters for our executive officers (other than with respect to his own compensation).
-The Compensation Committee reviews and discusses these recommendations and proposals with our CEO and uses them as one factor in determining and approving the compensation for our executive officers (other than our CEO) and direct reports to our CEO.
+In discharging its responsibilities, the compensation committee works with members of our management team, including our CEO.
+The management team assists the compensation committee by providing information on company and individual performance, market data, and management's perspective and recommendations on compensation matters.
+The compensation committee solicits and reviews our CEO's recommendations and proposals with respect to adjustments to annual cash compensation, long-term incentive compensation committee reviews and discusses these recommendations and proposals with our CEO and uses them as one factor in determining and approving the compensation for our executive officers (other than our CEO) and direct reports to our CEO.
 Our CEO recuses himself from all discussions and recommendations regarding his own compensation.